 HOW MANY DAYS TO STAY / SAMPLE ITINERARY

 Seoul is a massive city with much to see.
-Ren and I don’t like to rush so we stayed 7 nights each on our two trips to Korea.
-I think staying a week in Seoul is great, but 5 nights will probably be enough for most first-time visitors to the city.
+We don’t like to rush so we stayed over a week on each of our three trips to Korea.
+I think staying a week in Seoul is great, but if you’re pressed for time, then 5 full days will be enough for most first-time visitors to the city.

 • Namdaemun Market